eoyilmaz/stalker/docs/source/design.rst

 concepts around it.

-An animation/vfx studios duty is to complete a :class:`~stalker.core.models.Project`.
-A project, generally is about to create a :class:`~stalker.core.models.Sequence` of :class:`~stalker.core.models.Shot`\
+An animation/vfx studios duty is to complete a :class:`~stalker.models.project.Project`.
+A project, generally is about to create a :class:`~stalker.models.sequence.Sequence` of :class:`~stalker.models.shot.Shot`\
 s which are a series of images those at the end converts to a movie.
 So a sequence in general contains Shots.
-Shots can contain :class:`~stalker.core.models.Asset`\ s.
+Shots can contain :class:`~stalker.models.asset.Asset`\ s.
 So basically to complete a project the studio should complete the sequences thus the shots and assets.

-Furthermore all the Projects, Sequences, Shots or Assets are splitted in to different :class:`~stalker.core.models.Task`\ s those need to be done sequentially or in parallel to complete that project.
+Furthermore all the Projects, Sequences, Shots or Assets are splitted in to different :class:`~stalker.models.task.Task`\ s those need to be done sequentially or in parallel to complete that project.

 A Task relates to a work, a work is a quantity of time spend or going to be spend for that specific task.
-The time spend on the course of completion of a Task can be recorded with :class:`~stalker.core.models.Booking`\ s.
+The time spend on the course of completion of a Task can be recorded with :class:`~stalker.models.task.Booking`\ s.
 Bookings shows the time of an artist is booked for a certain Task.
 It can be showing a past work or a future work.
 So it holds information about how much time has been spent to complete a Task.